 There is no doubt that Buenos Aires, the ‘Paris of the South’, is the home of Tango.
 Not only does it have countless venues and classes dedicated to the beautiful dance, they even perform it in the street just for the fun of it!

-Of course it was top of our list of things to do in Buenos Aires, so a day after arriving, we’d already booked our first lesson and tickets to a show!
+Of course it was top of our list of things to do in Buenos Aires, so a day after arriving from our trip to Antarctica, we’d already booked our first lesson and tickets to a show!
 We wanted to see how the experts do it and try it out for ourselves!

 Our First Buenos Aires Argentine Tango Club Experience